BsCmOD/hikvision-hwi-b140h-profile-scheduler-bug/README.md

 The issue has been reproduced multiple times on different firmware versions, including the latest firmware available at the time this repository was created.

+The repository includes an example monthly scheduler XML under the examples/ directory.
+Do not use it as-is; adapt the schedule to your local sunrise and sunset times.

 ---

 # Affected Models